 The Good Relations Strategy and action plan reflects the Northern Ireland Executive’s commitment Together: Building a United Community (T:BUC) strategy through its 4 main aims:

 Our Children and Young People - to continue to improve attitudes among our young people and to build a community where they can play a full and active role in building Good Relations;

 Our Shared Community - to create a community where division does not restrict the life opportunities of individuals and where all areas are open and accessible to all;

 Our Safe Community - to create a community where everyone feels safe in moving around and where life choices are not inhibited by fears around safety;

 Our Cultural Expression - to create a community which promotes mutual respect and understanding, is strengthened by its diversity, and where cultural expression is celebrated and embraced

 The programme for Causeway Coast and Glens Borough Council provides formal structured engagement and promotes partnership working to ensure additionality and complementarity between the strategies and plans for which the council has responsibility.

-Causeway Coast and Glen's Borough Council receives financial support from The Executive Office through the District Council Good Relations Programme.
-The Good Relations Officers ensure the development and delivery of all projects within the action plan and ensure best use of resources and funding in order to provide greatest value for money.
+The Good Relations Team are responsible for the development and delivery of all projects within the action plan and ensure best use of resources and funding in order to provide greatest value for money.

 You can register your interest to receive information on any upcoming good relations programmes being delivered in the Council area, by emailing the Good Relations Department Email: email@example.com or by Telephone: 028 777 60312